 Mesh tape, being fiberglass, is more mold-resistant than paper tape.
 For this reason, it’s a good choice for bathrooms, backsplashes and any location that might be exposed to water.

 Also, don’t forget to use an approved fiberglass tape when preparing backer board for a tile installation.

 In general, paper drywall tape is slightly stronger and more versatile, but mesh tape has a more manageable learning curve and better moisture resistance.
-At the end of the day, this contest comes down to personal preference: use the tape that you’re most comfortable with!
+It comes down to personal preference: Use the tape you’re most comfortable with.